 Increased prices usually increases profits, which is the main incentive for sellers to produce more.
 Therefore, the effect of the supply price depends also on resource (aka input) prices.
 If resource prices increase faster than supply prices, then producers will have less incentive to produce more.
 Likewise, when resource prices fall, then profits increase for the same price level, so sellers will produce more.

 A similar analysis can be applied to taxes and subsidies, since taxes decrease and subsidies increase the profits of suppliers.

 Improvements in technology can reduce the need for factors of production in supplying a product.
 For instance, robotics have greatly reduced the need for labor.
 More fuel-efficient aircraft allows airlines to sell seats for less, thereby increasing demand.
 Technology can also reduce distribution or marketing costs.
 For instance, the cost of distributing electronic books is virtually zero.

 Prices of other goods will also affect the production of any one good.
-If a business can produce more than one type of product with its equipment and labor, then it will tend to produce more of those things for which it receives a higher price and less of the other things.
+If a business can produce more than one type of product with its equipment and labor, then it will tend to produce more of those things for which it receives a higher profit and less of the other things.
 For instance, a farmer can produce a large number of products on a farm.
 Hence, the farmer will allocate increased acreage for products yielding the highest profits.
 Since the farmer has only so many acres of land, devoting more land to grow one type of food will leave less land to grow other types.
 Such a substitution production will reduce the supply of the other items that the farmer can provide.
 And what is true for one farmer is probably true for all of them.
 Hence the market supply of more profitable crops will be greater until the increased supply reduces the market price enough to eliminate the excessive profit.

 The number of sellers will have an effect on the market supply, since the market supply is simply the sum of the supply of each individual seller — more sellers entering the market increases supplies while departing sellers decreases supply.